jatinkumar11954/WORDPRESS/README.md

   Ex: 1.
 In this page <a href="https://usoneinfotech.com/wp/transport/#goto"> click here</a><br>
   I have included the<a href="https://github.com/jatinkumar11954/WORDPRESS/blob/master/button/button.html"> button.html</a><br>

-    detailed explation about the code ---<a href="https://github.com/jatinkumar11954/Button">click here</a><br>
+Detailed explation about the code ---<a href="https://github.com/jatinkumar11954/Button"> click here</a><br>

-  just have to copy the code and paste in the short code (or) can also write in the short code block<br>
+  Just have to copy the code and paste in the short code (or) can also write in the short code block<br>

 <br>